GoogleCloudPlatform/compute-gpu-installation/linux/cuda_installer/tests/README.md

 4. Run tests using `pytest` command in the `/linux/cuda_installer` directory.
 You can speed up the process by using parallel execution with `pytest -n 8`.

+To test Image Builder, you can set CUDA_INSTALLER_DEBUG=True, so that tests download cuda_installer.pyz from /installer/debug/cuda_installer.pyz.